raindog2/html/README.md

 # html

 the html and css files that run my <a href="http://faculty.washington.edu/mpurcell/">professional homepage</a>.

+the html and css files that run my [professional home page](http://faculty.washington.edu/mpurcell/).